 Retailers are always looking for any advantage they can have over their competition.
 Creating a shopping experience that consumers enjoy is imperative to any store’s long-term success.
 Ensuring your retail space is inviting and a place where shoppers feel at ease builds loyalty and increases the likelihood of return visits.

-Indoor plants are underestimated tool that can have a profound effect on a retail space’s ability to deliver an exceptional customer experience.
-As we have often blogged about here at Greener on the Inside, plants tap into humanity’s innate need to be close to nature.
-Retail environments can harness nature’s inherent powers to put people at ease by decorating their space with lush greenery.
+Indoor plants are an underestimated tool that can have a profound effect on a retail space’s ability to deliver an exceptional customer experience.
+Plants tap into humanity’s innate need to be close to nature.
+Retailers can harness nature’s inherent powers to put customers at ease by decorating their space with lush greenery.

-Many studies have shown that the presence of plant life indoors can improve people’s moods and increases human energy levels.
+Many studies have shown that the presence of plant life indoors can improve people’s moods and increase human energy levels.